• Skip to primary navigation

 How to store it?

 You can keep it covered at room temperature for up to 4 days.
 I wouldn’t store it in the fridge because it will get soggy.
-This pie is best eaten in the first day or two.
+This pie is best eaten on the first day or two.

 More recipes with Phyllo dough!